 X-Ray and Energy-Loss Spectroscopy

-The signals used in energy dispersive X-ray Spectroscopy (EDS) and electron energy-loss spectroscopy (EELS) are caused by inelastic scattering (involves loss of energy) of electrons as they pass through the sample.
+The signals used in energy dispersive X-ray spectroscopy (EDS) and electron energy-loss spectroscopy (EELS) are caused by inelastic scattering (involves loss of energy) of electrons as they pass through the sample.

 EELS looks at the energy distribution of the electrons that have been inelastically scattered while passing through the sample.
 Low energy losses (< 50 eV) correspond typically to electrons that have interacted with the weakly bound outer-shell electrons of the atoms in the sample and provide information about the electronic properties of the material.
 High losses (> 50 eV) correspond to electrons that have been inelastically scattered by the inner electron shells and so contain information characteristic of the atoms in the sample.
 A typical EELS spectrum contains both a series of peaks at low energies created by plasmon oscillations or other phenomena and a series of low intensity ionization edges at high-energy losses, whose onset position is characteristic of the different types of atoms in the sample.
 The fine structure of the ionization edges can provide information on chemical bonding and atomic configurations.

-Examples of Electron Energy-Loss Spectroscopy Capabilities
+Electron Energy-Loss Spectroscopy Capability Examples

 Scanning transmission electron microscopy (STEM) EDS mapping reveals the chemical distribution at the back contact in a Si solar cell.